 - ½ cup maple syrup

 - 1 teaspoon vanilla extract

-- Preheat oven to 375 degrees Fahrenheit.
+- The next morning, preheat the oven to 350 degrees Fahrenheit.

 - Prepare the brown sugar crumb topping by simply mixing together the flour, brown sugar, cinnamon and cubed butter.

 - Sprinkle the crumb topping mixture over the casserole and bake for 45 minutes.

 - Allow to cool for 5 minutes, then serve with maple syrup and desired toppings.